As you age, you’ll experience a number of changes in the way your body functions. Hearing loss might be one of these changes.

 - assistive devices, such as telephone amplifiers

-- lessons in sign language or lip reading if your hearing loss is severe
+- lessons in sign language or lip reading (for severe hearing loss)

-In some cases, your doctor may recommend a cochlear implant—a small electronic device that is surgically implanted into your ear.
-Cochlear implants can make sounds a bit louder, but they do not restore normal hearing.
+In some cases, your doctor may recommend a cochlear implant.
+This is a small electronic device that’s surgically implanted into your ear.
+Cochlear implants can make sounds somewhat louder, but they don’t restore normal hearing.
 This option is only used for people who are severely hard of hearing.

 Age-related hearing loss is a progressive condition.
-This means that it will get worse over time.
+This means it will get worse over time.
 If you lose your hearing, it will be permanent.
-However, even though the hearing loss will get worse over time, the use of assistive devices—such as hearing aids—can improve your quality of life.
+Even though hearing loss will get worse over time, using assistive devices like hearing aids can improve your quality of life.

-Talk with your doctor about your treatment options and what you can do to minimize the impact of hearing loss on your everyday life.
-You may also want to consider treatment to help prevent the depression, anxiety, and social isolation that often occur with this condition.
+Talk with your doctor about your treatment options.
+Ask what you can do to minimize the impact of hearing loss on your everyday life.
+You may also want to consider treatment to prevent the depression, anxiety, and social isolation that often occur with this condition.

 You may not be able prevent age-related hearing loss.
 However, you can take steps to prevent your hearing loss from getting worse.
-If you experience age-related hearing loss, you should try to:
+If you experience age-related hearing loss, try to:

-If you develop symptoms of age-related hearing loss, you should seek prompt help from your doctor.
-As your hearing loss increases, you are more likely to lose your ability to understand speech.
-However, you may keep this ability, or lessen its loss, if your age-related hearing loss is treated early.
+Seek prompt help from your doctor if you develop symptoms of age-related hearing loss.
+As your hearing loss increases, you’re more likely to lose your ability to understand speech.
+However, you may keep this ability, or minimize the loss, if you seek early treatment.